 12.7 If damage has occurred due to the defect, then the supplier shall be additionally liable for compensation therefor in accordance with clause 20.

 13. Place of performance

 The client designates the place of performance.
 Unless otherwise agreed, the place of delivery shall be considered the place of performance.

 14.1 If the parties fail to meet agreed deadlines (transactions for delivery by a fixed date), they are immediately considered in default, and in all other cases upon receiving a reminder.

 14.2 If the supplier is in default, the supplier shall be liable to pay a penalty, unless the supplier can prove that no fault is attributable to it.
 This penalty shall amount to 0.1% of the total contract for each day of delay, but at most 10% of the entire remuneration.
 The penalty is also owed if the services were accepted subject to a relevant reservation.
 Payment of the penalty does not release the supplier from compliance with contractual obligations.
 Penalties are offset against any compensation for damages.

 15.1 The supplier renders the services:

 b. in accordance with costs with an upper limit on remuneration (cost ceiling).

-15.2 The contractually agreed remuneration covers all work which is necessary for the proper performance of the contract.
-In particular, the remuneration covers the transfer of rights, all documentation and material costs as well as fees and public dues (e.g. value added tax).
+15.2 The contractually agreed remuneration covers all work that is necessary for the proper performance of the contract.
+In particular, the remuneration covers the transfer of rights, all documentation and material costs as well as fees and public dues (e.g. value-added tax).

 16.1 The parties shall treat all facts and information confidentially that are neither obvious nor generally accessible.
 In cases of doubt, facts and information shall be treated confidentially.
 The parties undertake to take all economically reasonable and technically and organizationally possible measures to ensure that confidential facts and information are effectively protected from access and knowledge by unauthorized parties.